François de Suarez d'Aulan

 François de Suarez d'Aulan is a French aristocrat and businessman.
 He was married to the late Countess and Marchioness Sonia Czernin von und zu Chudentitz (house of Czernin).
 He notably owned the family-run champagne house Piper-Heidsieck, and was known as "The king of Champagne".
+De Suarez d'Aulan's family history is chronicled in the book "Un fil dans le Tapis, histoire des Suarez d'Aulan," published by Editions Karthala in June 2009.